-Tumor stage: when tumours start to form clinically, histopathology shows a much denser dermal infiltrate (figure 4).
+Tumour stage: when tumours start to form clinically, histopathology shows a much denser dermal infiltrate (figure 4).
 There may be no exocytosis of lymphocytes in this stage.
 Transformation to large cells may occur (figure 5).

 There are numerous clinical and histopathological variants of mycosis fungoides including a folliculotropic variant (figure 6), a granulomatous variant (granulomatous slack skin syndrome), and variants that mimic common dermatoses such as pigmented purpuric dermatitis and vitiligo.

-T cell gene rearrangement studies demonstrate a clonal population of T cells in the majority of cases
+T-cell gene rearrangement studies demonstrate a clonal population of T-cells in the majority of cases

 Other diagnoses to be considered include:

 - Dermatoses psoriasis, eczema and lichenoid dermatoses can all mimic mycosis fungoides.
 Sometimes multiple biopsies, careful clinical correlation, and special studies are needed to secure the diagnosis of mycosis fungoides

 - Other cutaneous lymphomas — numerous other lymphoproliferative disorders can mimic mycosis fungoides histologically.
 Sézary syndrome, CD8+ cytotoxic aggressive T cell lymphoma, and the mycosis fungoides-like form of lymphomatoid papulosis (type B) are particularly close mimickers and need correlation with the clinical presentation to exclude